burhanahmeed/cara-kontribusi-open-source/README.md

 Aturan terbaru Hacktoberfest Per tanggal __3 Oktober 2020__

 ```
   PRs count if:
+  Submitted during the month of October AND (
+    The PR is labelled as hacktoberfest-accepted by a maintainer OR
-Submitted in a repo with the hacktoberfest topic AND
+    Submitted in a repo with the hacktoberfest topic AND (
-during the month of October AND (
       The PR is merged OR
-  The PR is labelled as hacktoberfest-accepted by a maintainer OR
       The PR has been approved
+    )
   )

 ```

 ## _Forking_ repositori